Volunteer Work with Children in Belize

 Volunteering in Care Centres and Kindergartens in Belize with Projects Abroad

-In Belize, Projects Abroad works with care centres and kindergartens that provide care and education to children from impoverished backgrounds.
+In Belize, Projects Abroad works with care centres, kindergartens, and a primary school, that provide care and education to children from impoverished backgrounds.
 These placements are often understaffed and have limited resources, so they are in desperate need of volunteers to help give children the best care possible.
 As a volunteer, you will be a welcome pair of helping hands for the local staff, who are often too busy to give the children the individual attention they need.

 You will help with day-to-day practical tasks, such as ensuring that the young children have been washed and fed, as well as organizing creative and physical activities such as arts & crafts and games and teaching basic literacy and numeracy and songs.
 Volunteers often also assist the local staff with tasks such as washing dishes and cleaning, which are essential to the daily running of the care centres.

-With the older children, volunteers can help with homework.
+With the older children, volunteers can help with homework, and can have one-on-one sessions with children who are struggling with numeracy and literacy.
 You could also play sports such as basketball, soccer, and Frisbee, and help kids develop their team skills.

 Whether you are helping children learn to read, playing sports with them, or teaching them a new game, the time and attention you give them children hugely beneficial.
 Any skills you have to offer are welcome.